VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/stimulator.m.md

   See also: ndi.file.navigator

-Help for ndi.probe.timeseries.stimulator/getcache is inherited from superclass NDI.ELEMENT
+Help for ndi.probe.timeseries.stimulator/getcache is inherited from superclass ndi.element
 ```

 ---